athrael-soju/rf-detr/README.md

 - `requirements.txt` — Python dependencies
 - `rf_detr_runner.py` — Contains the RF-DETR model instantiation and the callback function for frame annotation
 - `blip2_describer.py` — Module for generating AI descriptions for detected entities using BLIP-2
-- `dataset_generator.py` — NEW: Module for tracking entities across frames and generating structured datasets
-- `visualize_dataset.py` — NEW: Tool for generating visualizations from the entity tracking dataset

 ## Usage